-- The light does not come on even if the parking brake is applied when the ignition key is in the "ON" position. - The light does not come on even if the ignition key is turned on with the parking brake released.
+- The light does not come on even if the parking brake is applied when the engine switch is in the "ON" position. - The light does not come on even if the engine switch is turned on with the parking brake released.